-Qualifying first authors of abstracts submitted to the MASCC/ISOO Annual Meeting may apply for a Young Investigator Award.
+Qualifying first authors of abstracts submitted to the Annual Meeting may apply for a Young Investigator Award.
 There will be an option to apply for the Young Investigator Award when submitting abstracts online.
-By selecting this option, a series of application questions will be presented to be completed.
+By selecting this option, a series of application questions will be presented to be completed during the submission process.

 Abstract submission and award application must be completed by the regular abstract submission deadline.

-The award is open to all junior investigators who have submitted an abstract to the MASCC/ISOO Annual Meeting.
-Young Investigator Awards are awarded to the first authors of the 5 abstracts with the highest scores.
-These abstracts are chosen from the top 10 percent of all abstracts submitted to the symposium.
+The award is open to all junior investigators who have submitted an abstract to the Annual Meeting.
+Young Investigator Awards are awarded to the first authors of the top five (5) abstracts with the highest scores.
+These abstracts are chosen from the top ten (10) percent of all abstracts submitted to the Annual Meeting.
 In addition, the Outstanding Young Investigator Award will go to the Young Investigator with the highest-ranked abstract.
-The awards are presented at the MASCC/ISOO Annual Meeting.
+The awards are presented at the Annual Meeting.

 - In training (training is defined as any clinical or post-graduate training), or

-- Out of training for no more than seven (7) years (candidates who have career disruptions are still eligible provided they have been out of training for no more than 7 years full-time equivalent)
+- Out of training for no more than seven (7) years (applicants who have career disruptions are still eligible provided they have been out of training for no more than seven (7) years full-time equivalent).

-6. Candidates do not have to be members of MASCC, but must register for the Annual Meeting and must be able to present their abstract at the Meeting.
-If a candidate is unable to be present at the Meeting, then the award is forfeited.
+- Applicants do not have to be members of MASCC, but must register for the Annual Meeting and must be able to present their abstract at the Annual Meeting.
+If an applicant is unable to be present at the Annual Meeting, then the award is forfeited.

 - There will be an option to apply for the Young Investigator Award when submitting abstracts online.
 By selecting this option, a series of application questions will be presented to be completed.

-- Abstracts will be reviewed and scored by the MASCC/ISOO Annual Meeting Scientific Committee.
+- Abstracts will be peer reviewed and scored.

 - All abstracts will be ranked in descending order by mean score.

-- Up to 5 of the highest-ranked abstracts submitted by eligible Young Investigators will be chosen from among the top 10 percent of all abstracts submitted.
+- The highest-ranked abstracts submitted by eligible Young Investigators will be chosen from among the top ten (10) percent of all abstracts submitted.